-From the architect.
+Text description provided by the architects.
 While a modern metropolis such as Singapore offers many amenities and conveniences, there are times when people seek respite from urban life and a chance to interact with nature.
 River Safari is the first and only river-themed wildlife park in Asia, hosting Southeast Asia’s largest panda exhibit and the world’s largest freshwater aquarium.
 It is not just a collection of wildlife exhibits, but blends the animal habitats into a natural setting – immersing guests and animals in the same landscape.
 It allows people to observe how animals live in the wild and to establish an open, authentic connection with the animals, yet offering the same safety benefits of a more traditional enclosure.
 Sited along the Upper Seletar Reservoir and nestled between Singapore Zoo and Night Safari, this 12ha attraction features animals representing eight freshwater habitats from around the world – Amazon, Congo, Ganges, Mekong, Mississippi, Murray, Nile and Yangtze rivers.
 On arrival, visitors are led by a covered walkway to the entrance plaza.
 In response to the need to provide human scale, the architects incorporated a series of two-storey huts at the entrance.
 The plaza accommodates services and facilities including a gift shop, nursing rooms and a restaurant on the second storey; offices, a function room and first-aid station on the first storey.
 Functioning as a ‘village’, the entrance plaza is intended for meeting, socialising, resting and exchanging greetings before visitors move through to other destinations.

 The structure and appearance of the huts are informed with an awareness and respect for the natural landscape.
 Views and natural light are two important considerations in the genesis of the form.
 This collection of multi-functional spaces over two storeys is unified by a dog-legged spiral staircase carved out of the structure.
 The staircase is wrapped with dark brown vertical aluminium trellis that sensitively filters daylight and views into the inner spaces.
 As one traverses the veiled spiral staircase, direct views to the surrounding nature and reservoir gradually unfold.
 A focus on fine detailing and the use of local materials when designing the huts created a structure that is both modest and unique.
 Applying extensive treated bamboo screening underneath, the otherwise solid metal roofs of the huts are transformed into a lightweight canopy.
 Each of the four metal roofs are supported with a cluster of twisting structural steel columns that terminates at the apex with a circular skylight – a mimicry of the existing perimeter trees that are reaching towards the sky.